knobs-dials/duppy/README.md

 On a set of largeish, mostly-unique files, we can avoid reading most file data.

 Other cases don't save as much, e.g.
-- many same-sized files we save little IO
+- for many same-sized files means we read the start of every one
-- and a large set of small files we save no time or IO because (particularly on platter drives) we just become seek-bound instead of read-bound.
+- for many small files we are more bound by filesystem calls, and/or (particularly on platter drives) we just become seek-bound instead of read-bound.
 Might even be slightly worse in a few cases.
 On SSD seeks are cheap so this is still better.

 Example: